SamiSHOKER/NLP---ChatBot-Web-Application/README.md

 # NLP---ChatBot-Web-Application
-This repository is an application of building a chatbot and deploying it using HTML, CSS and FLASK
+This repository is an application of building a chatbot and deploying it using HTML, CSS and FLASK.

-This project is about building a chatbot and deploy it using HTML, CSS and FLASK.

 The explanation of the files is the following :
 -	Nltk_utils.py : creating of the functions that are going the be used in the NLP processing pipeline.